EbenezerJesuraj/Convex-Hull-Algorithms/README.md

 A Complete Implementation of the Jarvis March and Graham Scan Algorithms used in Computational Geometry which fall under the Branch of Convex-Hull Algorithms..

+## How to Run the Program

+Just run the `main.cpp` file present inside the `src` Directory and then perform the OnScreen Instructions..

+## Contribution Guidelines

+### Rules/Guidelines should be followed by Open Source Contributors

+Refer `Contributing.md` file for more details and also the Contributors Code Structure should follow CODE_OF_CONDUCT Guidelines present in the `CODE_OF_CONDUCT.md` File..

 ## Authors

 * **Ebenezer Jesuraj** - [@EbenezerJesuraj](https://github.com/EbenezerJesuraj)